 By Cristina Utti

 Addiction is peculiar.
 It always is lurking, ready to strike when we are down or unaware.
-One of the secrets to long-term sobriety is the realization that the urge may strike even with years clean.
+One of the secrets to long-term sobriety is the realization that cravings may strike even with years clean.
 The right mindset, being around positive sober people, and being in a healthy environment are crucial for mental health.
 Every step away from recovery is a step closer to relapse.
-In early sobriety it is vital to keep as many stressors as possible to a minimum.
-Being that we spend the majority of each day at our jobs, take a look at what environment you are exposing yourself to day in and day out.
+In early sobriety it is vital to keep stressors a minimum.
 Below are the top jobs that endanger sobriety and recovery as ranked by the Substance Abuse and Mental Health Services Administration:

 Illicit drug use:

 Accommodations and food services – 19.1 percent

 Heavy alcohol use:

 Utilities – 10.3 percent

 If you work in one of the above industries, you probably already know the stressors involved.
 I was working as a waitress on nights and weekends to supplement my income from my full-time job when I first got sober.
 Some of my co-workers could not understand why I did not want to hang out after work.
 I made up excuses why I had to go right home after my shift.
 Because I had worked in the restaurant business for so many years, this type of work was comfortable to me.
 After I passed my six-month mark in sobriety, going into the restaurant became more and more painful.
 Two months later, I quit.
 I began tutoring part-time in the evenings instead of having to deal with the restaurant environment.